How to Wear A Kashmiri Shawl for Every Occasion

 over-tailored-coats-a-way-to-wear-a-kashmiri-shawl

-Layer your shawl over structured outerwear to add texture and luxury to business attire.
+Layer your shawl over structured outerwear to add texture and luxury to a business or smart-casual look.
 The contrast between crisp tailoring and flowing handwoven fabric creates visual interest while providing additional warmth during colder months.

-This combination works particularly well with neutral-colored coats, where a richly colored or embroidered shawl becomes a sophisticated accent piece.
+This combination works particularly well with neutral-coloured coats, where a richly coloured or embroidered shawl becomes a sophisticated accent piece rather than a competing statement.

 With Denim and Tee